anuradhawick/ngx-image-viewer/README.md

 {
   btnClass: 'default', // The CSS class(es) that will apply to the buttons
   zoomFactor: 0.1, // The amount that the scale will be increased by
-  containerBackgroundColor: '#ccc', // The color to use for the background.
+  containerBackgroundColor: '#000', // The color to use for the background.
 This can provided in hex, or rgb(a).
+Default black.
   wheelZoom: true, // If true, the mouse wheel can be used to zoom in
   allowFullscreen: true, // If true, the fullscreen button will be shown, allowing the user to entr fullscreen mode
   allowKeyboardNavigation: true, // If true, the left / right arrow keys can be used for navigation